Atry/nixos-wsl-vscode/README.md

 # nixos-wsl-vscode
-A nixos configuration that works with VS Code
+A nixos configuration that works with VS Code in WSL

 ## Usage: